 “I think it’s time to take a very close look at moving compliance out of the legal department and have it report independently to the Board.
 Because the fact of the matter is that the General Counsel who heads the legal department has an ethical and fiduciary obligation to the corporation to minimize risk.
 And as a fundamental matter, that is going to be antithetical in many cases to an aggressive enforcement of contracts.
 [Applause]”

 Our assessment of these comments was that broadly, there was support for WHOIS as a strategic priority, albeit balanced with other issues.
 There were concerns expressed as to whether Compliance was correctly positioned within the organisation.
-The Review Team was also concerned to note that ICANN Staff comments seemed to assume that the organisation was already fulfilling the draft recommendation, which was not our view.
+The Review Team was concerned to note that ICANN Staff comments seemed to assume that the organisation was already fulfilling the draft recommendation, which was not our view.

-The Review Team also noted stakeholder comments which called for more transparency around Compliance, for example in the publication of metrics.
+The Review Team noted stakeholder comments which called for more transparency around Compliance, for example in the publication of metrics.
 Throughout our review period, although we were provided by ICANN staff with many, many documents, and detailed presentations, we found it difficult to obtain basic information about the Compliance function.
 For example:

 What are the staff figures through time?
 We received contradictory answers to these questions: